openedx/paragon/docs/decisions/0006-component-api-guidelines.rst

 We should think of Paragon components as a set, they should behave and be used in consistent ways.
 This will decrease developer reliance on documentation over time increasing productivity.
 Here are a set of guidelines in no particular order:

 children
-When creating a component that should have content use children instead of a prop (such as content, or value) unless there is a compelling reason not to do so.
+When creating a component that should have content use children instead of a prop (such as content, or label) unless there is a compelling reason not to do so.

 className
 Whenever we wish to allow consumers of a component to add a class name, the prop should be named className (not classNames) and should expect a string (not an array).